HUMMEL CONSULTATION SERVICES

 Joseph Hummel: Vice President of Operations

-Hummel Consultation Services is an advanced legal consultation practice specializing in the interpretation and application of the Medicare Secondary Payer Program.
-HCS was founded in 2002 by Attorney Christine Hummel and Joseph Hummel to respond to the growing concern of the insurance industry to the increasing pressures by the federal government upon all manner of settlements, and to provide an innovative and exciting approach to customer service not previously exhibited by existing Medicare vendors.
+Hummel Consultation Services is an advanced legal consultation practice specializing in the interpretation and application of the Medicare Secondary Payer Act.
+HCS was founded in 2002 by Attorney Christine Hummel in response to the growing concern of the liability, no-fault and workers' compensation insurance industries to the increasing pressures by the federal government upon their settlements, and to provide an innovative and exciting approach to customer service not previously exhibited by existing Medicare compliance vendors.

-The Medicare Secondary Payer Program, established under the Medicare Secondary Payer Act of December 5, 1980, requires consideration of the interests of the Medicare program within all settlements involving Medicare beneficiaries.
+The Medicare Secondary Payer Act of December 5, 1980, requires consideration of the interests of the Medicare program within all settlements involving Medicare beneficiaries.
 Federal regulations established by the Centers for Medicare and Medicaid Services (CMS) specifically outline the applicability of the Program to the workers' compensation, liability and no-fault claims.

 The obligations of HCS to its clients are:

-the settlement are in complete compliance with all conditions of the Medicare Secondary Payer
+To ensure that our clients are in compliance with the Medicare Secondary Payer Act, and

 Set-Aside Critiques.
 HCS can review and comment on Set-Aside analyses prepared by other parties to your case.
 Our assessments include highlighting errors in both the medical and legal conclusions, and identifying issues that may impact you and your client's compliance with Medicare.
 This is a valuable tool for protecting your client's interests.

 Lien Searches.
-HCS will perform all aspects of the conditional payment lien search, including obtaining the tentative and final lien determinations, negotiation to dispute or appeal the lien, compromising the lien, and instruction on how to satisfy any potential liens.
+HCS will perform all aspects of the conditional payment lien search, including obtaining the tentative and final lien determinations, submit disputes and appeals of the lien, submit alternative lien resolution options such as compromises or waivers, and provide instruction on how to satisfy any potential liens.
 HCS works with both the BCRC and CRC for lien resolutions depending upon the type of claim.
-HCS will also perform Medicare Part C and Medicare Part D lien searches.
+HCS will also perform Medicare Part C (Advantage) and Medicare Part D (outpatient prescription medication) plan lien searches.

 CMS Approval.
-Formal approval of an MSA is never required by CMS.
-However, if the parties to the settlement desire approval of the MSA, HCS provides complete approval services.
+Formal approval of an MSA is never required by CMS; however, if the parties to the settlement desire approval of the MSA, HCS provides complete submission services.
 HCS drafts concise and detailed proposals designed to be analyzed by CMS in the shortest possible time.
-In the rare event that our proposals are rejected, HCS utilizes the mediation skills of our attorneys to conduct CMS negotiations to obtain figures that all parties to the settlement will find acceptable.
+HCS utilizes the mediation skills of our attorneys to submit CMS re-reviews and amended reviews to negotiate figures that all parties to the settlement will find acceptable.

 General Question Accounts.
 Many of our clients enjoy having their own personal legal expert at their side when it comes to Medicare compliance issues.
 Through our unique program of the General Question Account, we are available to you and your staff at any time to address your non-case specific Medicare questions.
 This program is useful when you do not need to formally refer an entire case to us for analysis, but you have a Medicare issue that still requires assistance.

 Brokerage Services.
-HCS enjoys a special relationship with the prominent structured settlement companies, and can thus obtain rated ages and structure quotes with no action necessary by our customers.
-HCS works closely with the brokers to derive highly favorable annuity quotes, and to assist our customers with final settlement transactions.
+HCS can obtain rated ages and structure quotes on behalf of our clients.
+HCS works closely with structure brokers to derive annuity quotes, and to assist our customers with final settlement transactions.

 Settlement Transactions.
 Not only does HCS draft settlement language for inclusion into final settlement documents, but HCS will review these documents in any form, drafts or finalized, for compliance with federal Medicare law.
-HCS will furthermore forward settlement documents to CMS at no charge to its customers.
 HCS can provide post-settlement advice for the benefit of the parties involved in assisting with final implementation of the Set-Aside arrangement.

 Section 111 Reporting.
-At this time, HCS does not serve as a Section 111 reporting agent.
-However, we will provide comprehensive guidance and assistance with all of your Section 111 reporting needs.
+At this time, HCS does not serve as a Section 111 reporting agent; however, we do provide comprehensive guidance and assistance with all of your Section 111 questions.